 The stage floor featured a moving circle where props like beds and chairs are furtively wheeled on and off, transforming into a bordello, bar, boarding house, and boudoir of the wealthy, all while effortlessly flowing to music and verse.

 An elderly father-in-law of mine famously advised taking two pictures of a matrimonial couple–bride and groom together and then individually.
 That way, if things do not work out, each has a nice dress-up picture for their photo album.
-He was either cynical or attempting humor but at a minimum unintentionally expressed some insight.
-In the end, we save the pictures that form the fabrics of quilts that portray our lives.
+He was either cynical or attempting humor but, at a minimum, unintentionally expressed some insight.
+Ultimately, we save the pictures that form the fabrics of quilts that portray our lives.